EStallings/automaton_pub/InputReadme.txt

 To register for a mouse event, use the following syntax:

-Application.InputHandler.registerMouse(type, callback, layer);
+App.InputHandler.registerMouse(type, callback, layer);

 ---

-"type" is one of these events inside of (Application.InputHandler.mouseTypes):
+"type" is one of these events inside of (App.InputHandler.mouseTypes):

 ---
 MOVE